bombsquad-community/plugin-manager/README.md

    to your mods directory (check it out by going into your game's Settings -> Advanced -> Show Mods Folder).
 This is the recommended way (see below).

-2. A not recommended method is to add [plugin_manager.py](https://raw.githubusercontent.com/bombsquad-community/plugin-manager/main/plugin_manager.py) to your workspace.
-However, plugin manager self-updates will fail when installed it's get installed from workspace since the game will overrwrite the update with the older version that's on workspace on the next sync up.
-However, you can manually apply updates by copying the latest plugin manager's source code again to your workspace when this method.
+2. Another way is to add [plugin_manager.py](https://raw.githubusercontent.com/bombsquad-community/plugin-manager/main/plugin_manager.py) to your workspace.
+However, plugin manager self-updates will fail when installed using this way since the game will overrwrite the updated plugin manager, with the older version from workspace on the next sync.
+However, you can manually apply updates by copying the latest plugin manager's source code again to your workspace when using this method.

 ## Contributing